echoamirali/slugger-laravel/README.md

 ```
 Put your model config like slugger config file structure in slugger config property.
-If you add only is_unique option in slugger config property package use remain option from slugger config file.
+For Example if you add only is_unique option in slugger config property package use remain option from slugger config file.

 ### Changelog